 “Imer, do you know this woman?
 Don’t lie to me.
 Who is she?”

 Imer Bisha froze, afraid to answer.
-It was a long, pregnant silence.
-Lendina wheeled to face Yilka Kartallozi.
+His long, pregnant silence prompted Lendina to face Yilka Kartallozi.

 “Yilka, I’ve known you since childhood.
 You’d better tell me the truth, or I’ll call my father to sort this out.
 Who is this girl?”

 “Uhh, Oh Jesus.
-We gangbanged this woman four years ago,” Yilka muttered.
+We gangbanged this woman four years ago.”

 His face dripped with guilt, for he knew that Lendina was the big boss’s daughter and was untouchable.

 “You gangbanged her?
 Is she a prostitute?”

-“No,” Yilka said.
-“We snatched her from Bob's 24-hour Diner on South Canal Street.
+“No,” Yilka said, “we snatched her from Bob's 24-hour Diner on South Canal Street.
 She was the night shift dishwasher.
 We hooded her and took her to our Michigami Storage warehouse.”

 “You snatched an innocent civilian?
 How many people raped her, Yilka?”

 “Me, Imer, and nine others.
-One other guy filmed it, with a Steadicam and professional movie lights.”
+One other guy filmed it with a Steadicam and professional movie lights.”

 “You made a porno of the gangbang?
 Please tell me you are joking, Yilka?”

 “No, Lendina.
 It’s no joke.
-We called the video ‘Blond Beauty Gangbang,’ and it’s stored on our secret supercomputer beneath Michigami Storage.
-When we get requests for it, we temporarily move it to the Chicago Digital Consultants mainframe for distribution.”
+We called the video ‘Blond Beauty Gangbang,’ and stored it on our secret supercomputer beneath Michigami Storage.
+When we get requests, we temporarily move it to the Chicago Cyber Engineering mainframe for distribution.”

 “How many people have requested this video?”